- Open Access Policy

 for any purpose, even commercially.
 This license cannot be revoked so long as the end user complies with the following terms:

 - Attribution - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 - No Additional Restrictions -You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-Theory and Applications of Graphs uses Similarity Check, a multi-publisher initiative, to selectively screen article submissions for originality.
+Theory and Applications of Graphs uses Similarity Check, a multi-publisher initiative, to screen all manuscript submissions for originality (see Editorial Process and Publication Ethics & Malpractice Guidelines).
 Similarity Check uses the iThenticate software, which checks submissions against millions of published research papers (the Similarity Check database), documents on the web, and other relevant sources.
 These submitted papers are not retained in the Similarity Check system after they have been checked.